LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 }
 ```

 The response of the convert method containing a JSON object named **data** and **headers**.
 Actually, the data object is a collection or list of the array of nullable dynamic type.
 The array is actual data for each input instrument or symbol in the request message.
-And the headers is a collection of header object describing the meaning of element inside the array.
+And the header is a collection of header object describing the meaning of element inside the array.

-For instance,
-  From the sample response message, the data[1] represents actual data for instrument "TRI.N" and the value of data[1][2] is a string "CA8849037095" which represents an ISIN according to the value of headers[2].title.
+For instance, from the sample response message, the data[1] represents actual data for instrument "TRI.N" and the value of data[1][2] is a string "CA8849037095" which represents an ISIN according to the value of headers[2].title.

 The order of array inside the data associated with the order of an element in headers object.
 Hence, the application has to iterate through the data collection to get a value of each symbol identifier.
 And then get the data definition for each element in the array by parsing the headers object to get the header description and its title.